donmode/donmode/README.md

 🎈 Fun Facts: I'm a poet and a lover of music

-📫 How to reach me: Twitter: [@OladiipoErnest](https://twitter.com/OladiipoErnest "Oladiipo Ernest's Twitter") | Email: [osanyinlokunoladiipo@gmail.com](mailto:osanyinlokunoladiipo@gmail.com "Oladiipo Ernest's Mail")
+📫 How to reach me: Twitter: [@OladiipoErnest](https://twitter.com/OladiipoErnest "Oladiipo Ernest's Twitter") | Email: [osanyinlokunoladiipo@gmail.com](mailto:osanyinlokunoladiipo@gmail.com "Oladiipo Ernest's Mail")  | Website: [https://oladiipoernest.netlify.app]("https://oladiipoernest.netlify.app/")

 <!---
 donmode/donmode is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.